 The BioCarbon Fund declares that it engages stakeholders throughout design and implementation through “studies; consultations; in-country missions and field visits; regular engagement with recipient governments; and steering committees, user groups, secretariats, working groups, and existing platforms.”
 In addition, participants are involved in the review of proposed annual activity reports and annual budget and business plans.

 |Transparency and Information Disclosure||The World Bank Group’s Policy on Disclosure of Information applies.

 BioCarbon Fund’s knowledge centre provides a wide range of documents including monitoring and evaluation reports, workshops and presentations.

 |Other Issues Raised||Broadly speaking, the BioCarbon Fund’s role in selling emissions reductions to offset voluntary emissions reductions has been criticised by some civil society organisations.
 The BioCarbon Fund’s experimentation with “avoided deforestation” that assign monetary values to the capacity of standing forests to serve as carbon sinks was also criticised.

 A BioCarbon Fund sponsored reforestation project in Guangxi, China was forced to suspend implementation in 10% of affected communal lands due to tenure and resource disputes.

-The BioCarbon Fund “JK Papermill project” has been criticized for putting a financial burden on poor farmers involved in the project, whose financial situations have worsened considerably as they have not been able to repay loans provided to buy seedlings and other supplies needed for the paper plantation.
+The BioCarbon Fund “JK Papermill project” has been criticised for putting a financial burden on poor farmers involved in the project, whose financial situations have worsened considerably as they have not been able to repay loans provided to buy seedlings and other supplies needed for plantation forestry intended for paper production.